 Woodburn Hall 414 | (812) 855-5267 | Send Email

 - B.A.
 Radcliffe College, 1965

 - Ph.D.
 Harvard University, 1973

-Professor Spechler's research interests are in comparative foreign policy and international relations, particularly Russian, Soviet, and American foreign policy and the international relations of the Middle East.
+Professor Spechler's research interests are in comparative foreign policy and international relations, particularly Russian, Soviet, and American foreign policy and the international relations of the Middle East and Central Asia.
 Her current research deals with the explanation of major foreign policy change and with competing tendencies in Russian foreign policy.
 She is also completing work on a collaborative study of rural development in Tajikistan.
 Professor Spechler's publications include Domestic Influences on Soviet Foreign Policy; Permitted Dissent in the USSR; and Russian Nationalism and Political Stability in the USSR.
 She began her teaching career at Harvard University, then moved to Israel, where she taught at Hebrew University and Tel Aviv University.
 Her courses have dealt with the analysis of foreign policy, especially the domestic sources of external behavior; the use of force in international relations; the U.S., the USSR and Russia in world politics; and politics and foreign policy in Russia and the USSR.